datalbry/gradle-plugin-version-catalog-updater/README.md

 The `Gradle Catalog Updater` is a sophisticated gradle plugin, helping developers to update their gradle version catalogs.

 The plugin resolves the latest versions of each and every dependency by using the currently configured repositories.

+> **NOTE:** The Plugin only supports the external TOML format, which is being described [here](https://docs.gradle.org/current/userguide/platforms.html).

 ## Getting Started